Build and clean projects and solutions in Visual Studio

 To compile multiple C++ project items

-In Solution Explorer, choose multiple files that have can be compiled actions, open the shortcut menu for one of those files, and then choose Compile.
+In Solution Explorer, choose multiple files that have can be compiled actions, open the shortcut menu for one of those files, and then choose Compile, or press Ctrl+F7.

 If the files have dependencies, the files will be compiled in dependency order.
 The compile operation will fail if the files require a precompiled header that isn't available when you compile.
 The compile operation uses the current active solution configuration.